Types of Affordable Housing

 Households assisted under this program are placed into either one of the following sub-programs to better serve the various populations on our programs:

 - Streamlined Lease Assistance Program –which provides assistance for elderly and disabled household.

 - Term-Limited Lease Assistance Program – which provides new non-senior/non-disabled households rental assistance for five years.

 The waiting list for this program is often closed and only opens every several years because the federal government only provides funding to serve a certain number of households.
-New households are assisted as currently households move off the program.
-Serving families through attrition causes long wait times even if a family may be eligible.
+New households are assisted as currently assisted households move off the program.
+Serving families through attrition causes long wait times even if a family is eligible for assistance.

 Term-Limited Lease Assistance Program

 Implemented in 2012, the Term-Limited Lease Assistance Program provides non-elderly/non-disabled households with a five year term limit on rental assistance – hardship exemptions are available.
 Designated staff is available to provide coaching and refer families to supportive services and employment opportunities.
 Families assisted by this program include: new non-senior/non-disabled households pulled from the Tenant-Based Voucher Rental Assistance Program waiting list; port-in households; and certain households that move out of certain Project-Based Voucher housing programs.